-This little island will steal your hearts, it definitely stole ours!
-For the veggie vagabonds out there it really should be high on your list!
-Whether you’re searching for wildlife, a quiet beach getaway, a culinary tour or temple hopping and curry munching – Sri Lanka will not fail to impress.
-With the civil war long in the past the whole of the country is ripe for adventuring.
+Sri Lanka is only a little island but one that will surely steal your heart.
+For the veggie vagabonds out there it really should be top of your bucket list and whether you’re searching for wildlife, a quiet beach getaway, a culinary tour or temple hopping and curry munching – Sri Lanka will not fail to impress.
 With the warmest of locals, great transport system and amazing value for money Sri Lanka ticks all the boxes and the whole country is ripe for exploring.
 This ultimate travel guide to Sri Lanka gives you everything you need to know to start planning your next adventure!

 On the Trail

 1) Skip the capital and go straight to Negombo (4.5km from the airport)